top of page

 Music

-We will be using our music platform, Charanga, which the children seem to be thoroughly enjoying.
-This half term we will begin to learn the song Mama Mia and other Abba songs.
+We will continue to use our music platform, Charanga, which the children seem to be thoroughly enjoying.
+This half term, we will learn how to play the glockenspiel.
+We will be learning musical notation and composing our own music using the notes D E and F

 PE